Tigers vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Missouri Betting Records & Stats

-- Missouri's games this season have gone over this contest's total of 149 points 18 times.
+- Missouri and its opponents have combined to score more than 148.5 points in 18 of 33 games this season.

-- Missouri has an average total of 153.7 in its outings this year, 4.7 more points than this matchup's over/under.
+- The average total in Missouri's matchups this year is 153.7, 5.2 more points than this game's over/under.

-- So far this season, the Missouri Tigers have put together a 17-15-1 record against the spread.

-- Missouri has won 15, or 93.8%, of the 16 games it has played as the favorite this season.
+- Missouri has entered the game as favorites 16 times this season and won 15, or 93.8%, of those games.

 - Missouri has been at least a -280 moneyline favorite nine times this season and won all of those games.